 On July 26, 2019, East entered into an additional loan agreement with PNC for a revolving credit facility in an aggregate principal amount of up to \$20.0 million, to be used for working capital and other corporate activities.
 The facility is unsecured and matures on October 31, 2020, subject to an extension agreed to between East and PNC.
 In addition, the agreement contains certain reporting requirements and debt covenants consistent with the Existing PNC Facility.
 We and our consolidated subsidiaries were in compliance with these covenants as of December 31, 2019.
 Drawings under this facility bear interest at LIBOR plus 150 basis points.
-East is only permitted to borrow under this facility if there is no undrawn availability under the Existing PNC Facility and must repay indebtedness under this facility prior to repaying indebtedness under the Existing PNC Facility.
+East is only permitted to borrow under this facility if there is no undrawn availability under the Existing PNC Facility.
 There have been no drawings under this facility as of December 31, 2019.